aymenhafeez/aymenhafeez.github.io/src/pages/aizawa-attractor-example.md

   </figure>
 </center>

-While these examples don't necessarily give better insight on how the behaviour of the attractor, it demonstrates how `Animplotlib` can be used with `matplotlib`'s configuration options to make some interesting looking animations.
+While these examples don't necessarily give a better insight on how the behaviour of the attractor, it demonstrates how `Animplotlib` can be used with `matplotlib`'s configuration options to make some unique looking animations.

 <br>